- MML at Christ's

 You do not need to have studied literature, thought or history in any formal way before.
 Many MML students at Christ’s do have an A-level or comparable qualification in History, English Literature or the literature of another European country.
 However, we regularly accept students who have taken one or more languages alongside Mathematics and other Sciences.
 The structure of our degree course allows undergraduates to sample a variety of disciplines, and it is possible to maintain a broad portfolio of interests throughout the four years, but almost all students eventually chart a pathway based either on cognate cultures and literatures, or on the structure, history and properties of language (read about Linguistics within the Modern and Medieval Languages Tripos).
 A background in Mathematics can be particularly helpful for the second of these pathways.
 What is most important, though, is that you are enthusiastic about language-learning, intellectually enquiring, and curious about cultural difference.
 It is also essential that you enjoy reading, because an interest in words and how people use them is the backbone of the course as a whole.

 After you apply through UCAS, we will ask you to submit two essays you have recently completed, either as part of your school curriculum, or independently, providing you with guidance on appropriate length and format.
-Full written work guidelines will be provided as part of the current applicants section on this website (published by 20 September each year).
+Full written work guidelines will be provided as part of the current applicants section on this website (published on 20 September each year).

 MML Written Assessment (College registered)